The Unicorn Ratio

 Explanation

-The Unicorn Ratio is a framework for deciding how many companies to invest in a given YC batch.
-There are two different ways of thinking about this problem: the Kelly Criterion and Binomial Distribution.
+The Unicorn Ratio is a framework for deciding how many companies to invest in for a given YC batch.
+There are two ways to think about it: the Kelly Criterion and the Binomial Distribution.

 Kelly Criterion